hock1tj/mmse/Mmse.Ui/README.md

   * Restore NuGet Packages on Solution
   * Open command prompt
     * Type "npm install" (This will build your node_modules folder and get all your dependencies and typings)
+      * There's at least one package that will need to be deleted from the installed angular stuff - browser(something)
   * Type "npm run dist" (This will compile Angular code.
 Use instead of ng serve as it moves code to web project)
   * At this point, you should be able to build and debug project
   * The build artifacts will be stored in the `dist/` directory.